janus-idp/backstage-showcase/showcase-docs/audit-log.md

 **NOTE**

 If log deletion is enabled, a `.<sha256 hash>-audit.json` will be generated in the directory where the logs are to track generated logs.
 Any log file not contained in it will not be subject to automatic deletion.

+Currently, a new `.<sha256 hash>-audit.json` file is generated every time the backend is started.
+This means old audit logs will no longer be tracked/deleted with the exception of any log files reused by the current backend.

 ---